Adams Road & Simcoe Boulevard AODA Ramp

 Consultation has concluded

-Why are we making these improvements?
+Why did we make these improvements?

 The Town has a commitment to continuous improvement and to comply with accessibility guidelines.
 Making progress to an accessible Innisfil is a strategic priority as identified in the Community Strategic Plan.
 Improving accessibility benefits everyone who accesses Town goods, services and facilities and is a component to making Innisfil a diverse and inclusive community that strives to improve the quality of life for all persons.